 Help the unsheltered wash their hands by donating soap!
 Thousands of Arizonans experiencing homelessness are some of the most vulnerable in the Valley due to unclean living situations, minimal access to running water and crucial hygiene necessities and are typically in larger groups within shelters.
 You can help and provide hope by donating online, purchasing items from their Amazon wish list or dropping off in-kind donations to their office Monday through Friday from 10 a.m. to 2 p.m.

 St. Vincent de Paul is still open, still serving individuals experiencing homelessness and working poor families/individuals in our communities.
 In times like today, they need your support more than ever.
 For your safety and the well-being of the community, there are two ways to help, all from your computer.
 Please consider giving a monetary donation or choose an item or two from the Amazon Charity List.
+Or view the Help From Home guide for a variety of ideas to give back and instructions on how to submit completed projects.

 Much needed supplies for children affected by the outbreak.
 Your donation is completely tax-deductible with less than 3% contributing to administrative expenses.